farzadnpc/wrecker-service-website/README.md

 - Responsive design with anchored navigation and strong hero call-to-actions
 - Updated hero and lead form to capture used part requests with enhanced validation messaging
 - Dynamic accordions listing popular makes, models and Victorian LGAs served
+- Dedicated cash for cars page with tailored messaging for vehicle sellers
 - Structured data (JSON-LD) for LocalBusiness, FAQPage and map-rich results plus expanded meta tags for SEO
 - EmailJS-powered enquiry form with client-side validation and honeypot field